estevaocm/j2fa-otp/README.md

 Simply instantiate with either the TOTP or the HOTP constructor, then call setupPath() to get the setup address
 (which can be codified to a QR matriz using the QRCode class), then password() to compute the password code.
+To generate the secret key, you may use CryptoUtils.randomSeed(20).